 Most students stay on at Aston to continue their studies to A level.
 The options system is flexible to allow students to combine study of arts and sciences.
 In addition to subjects offered at GCSE, Economics, Further Mathematics, Psychology and Philosophy can be studied to A level.
 Art, Music, French, German and Government and Politics are all taught collaboratively with Handsworth Grammar School.
 All students also follow a wide and varied enrichment programme including PE and Games, as well as extracurricular opportunities in teambuilding, industry, finance, music and drama.
 Many students choose to take an Extended Project Qualification allowing them to pursue an area of individual interest, and through tutorial supervision, study this to the highest level and achieve a significant national qualification.

-Three periods a fortnight are set aside for PSHEE in years 7 and 10 with two periods during years 8, 9 and 11.
-Topics covered include Study Skills, Health Education, Environmental Issues, Esafety, Careers Education, Financial and Political Awareness, often using external speakers and agencies.
-Our approach to Sex and Relationship education recognises that parents are the key figures in helping their children to cope with the emotional and physical aspects of growing up.
-The delivery of the sex education policy is through the programmes of study for Biology and PSHEE.
-The policy is available on the school website.
+Two periods a fortnight are set aside for PSHEE in all years.
+Topics covered include Study Skills, Health Education, Relationships and Sex Education (RSE), Environmental Issues, Online Safety, Careers Education, Financial and Political Awareness, often using external speakers and agencies.
+Our approach to RSE recognises that parents are the key figures in helping their children to cope with the emotional and physical aspects of growing up.
+The delivery of the RSE policy is through the programmes of study for Biology and PSHEE.
+The RSE policy is available on the school website.